Tasmania

 In February 2021, the Minister for Energy announced that the Tasmanian Government had matched the AUD$100,000 awarded by National Energy Resources Australia (NERA) to the Bell Bay Advanced Manufacturing Zone as one of the successful applicants of NERA’s Regional Hydrogen Technology Clusters Seed Funding Program.
 An additional AUD$100,000 in funding to support the cluster was announced by the Tasmanian Government in August 2021.

 In December 2021, the Tasmanian Government announced it had signed a Memorandum of Understanding with the Port of Rotterdam to work together to investigate the feasibility of future exports of green hydrogen from Bell Bay to the Port of Rotterdam, in the Netherlands.
-This was followed in February 2022 with the Tasmanian Government announcing it had signed a Memorandum of Understanding with the region of Flanders, in Northern Belgium, to support cooperation on green hydrogen development.
+The joint feasibility study was released in June 2023.